dpengineering/azure-maze/info.md

     - TCP socket transfer: Currently implemented method of data transfer, works well for sending the angle over.
 - Motor control
   - *V1-3 all use the original physics.py.* A simplifying rewrite may be needed, but usage as a black box works well enough that this is not a priority.
+  - physics.py can be a bit iffy, when rebooting remember to also cycle *all* the power strips to reset odrive, and to unplug everything from the Kinect for a full reset.
 - Azure Kinect
   - Most Azure problems have solutions in the SDK Issues page, in the docs, or sample code.
 Check those carefully first!
   - Don't forget to release the frame after use.

 ### Generic lessons ###
 **Check Issues from Github code that you're copying before you copy, they might reveal some problems that would break your code.** For example, the code used for V2 had an Issue from Jan.
 2019 about memory loss that wasn't addressed, and if we saw that before we could've saved three months worth of work.